Decentralized-ID/decentralized-id.github.io/awesome-indy/README.md

 /awesome-indy is a growing collection of resources about Hyperledger Indy, the Sovrin Foundation, Evernym, and related projects.
 It was born of [/awesome-decentralized-id](../README.md) and contains some of the same material.
 This list is focused on everything directly related to Hyperedger Indy.

 Since the information is all inter-related, there is some overlapp.
-Jumping back and will be required depending on your particular interests.
+Some skipping back and forth may be required, depending on your particular interests.

 **[Pull Requests](https://github.com/infominer33/awesome-decentralized-id/blob/master/contributing.md) and\or [Contributions](#brought-to-you-by-the-crypto-librarysuper-source) Welcome**